Diginex logo

 • Green financing convergence: As capital markets bake ESG metrics into loan pricing or bond issuance, demand for verified, auditable ESG data infrastructure is likely to surge.

-• Tokenized asset infrastructure: Diginex’s role in embedding ESG data into tokenized infrastructure and digital financial products could create a first-mover advantage in a future asset class.
+• Tokenized asset infrastructure: Diginex’s role in embedding ESG data into financial products could create a first-mover advantage as sustainability data becomes integral to capital allocation decisions.

 Key Risks